PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 15:14:34
+Last updated: 2024-04-05 15:15:07
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Everything will be okay in the end.
+If it's not okay, it's not the end. - Yuk Je